Research output per year

 Protein structure and function, structural biology, magnetic resonance, metalloproteins.

-To comprehend such processes it is necessary to be sensitive to the structural changes that occur in the protein upon metal binding.
-The main biophysical tool that is used in the lab of Dr. Ruthstein’s lab is pulsed EPR spectroscopy.
+The main biophysical tool that is used in the lab of Prof. Ruthstein’s lab is pulsed EPR spectroscopy.
 The power of EPR lies in the sensitivity to both atomic level changes and nanoscale fluctuations.
 EPR can characterize properties such as redox state and ligand geometry for different functional states of the protein.
 In addition, EPR can measure distances between paramagnetic probes up to 80 Å

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):